Jet Boat River Tours of the Lower Klamath River

 Klamath River Jet Boat Tours From California’s Dude Ranch

 This is very remote heavily forested land, and is perhaps most easily accessed by traveling it’s life-blood Klamath river.
 The land based features, the biology of the area, the sustaining of this land’s peoples, and the culture of the Klamath River peoples is nearly wholly founded on the Klamath river.

 Klamath River Jet Boat Tours Take Us from Summit to Sea

-As we start our journey just downstream of the impassable coon falls, we are in a warmer inland temperate climate, with a lush mixed forest of Douglas Fir and various deciduous trees.
+We launch our custom built 22 foot Rogue Jet Boatworks inboard, to start our journey just downstream of the impassable coon falls.
+We start in a warmer inland temperate climate, with a lush mixed forest of Douglas Fir and various deciduous trees.
 The inland wildlife is represented by bear, deer, elk, river otter and by birds such as osprey, blue heron, ouzel, and bald eagles.
-Our travels downstream will place us in a cooler Pacific Norwest coastal climate and allow us to see the forest profile change to predominantly coastal Redwood forests, with ocean mammals, and sea-going bird species becoming more prominent.
+Our travels downstream will place us in a cooler Pacific Northwest coastal climate and allow us to see the forest profile change to predominantly coastal Redwood forests, with ocean mammals, and sea-going bird species becoming more prominent.
 The climate change is dramatic enough that we recommend two changes of clothing for the trip: warm weather gear for the inland start of the trip, and coats or sweaters and warm caps for trip terminus at the Pacific Ocean near the ancient Yurok Village site of Requa.
 This trip is intimate and personalized, with a group size limit at 6 guests on the boat plus our staff.
 Because of the size limitations, we recommend early planning if you would like to add this day as part of your guest ranch itinerary.

 The Klamath River – at the heart of the Yurok Indian Reservation